G.A.R. Post: Oliver Morton Post #10 Snohomish, WA

 In February, 1864 Charles, then residing in Ripon, Wisconsin, enlisted in the U.S. Cavalry.
 Other than an inter-regimental transfer from company "M" to company "B" on 8/2/65, muster rolls show him present except as follows: 8/31/64 absent sick in hospital at New Orleans, LA and 4/30/66 absent on courier duty at Santa Maria, TX.
 His medical records are: 7/10/64 intermittent fever; 7/11-13/64, debility and 7/13 to 9/12/64 double pleurisy.

-First post-war documentation for Charles comes from 7/21/90 when, as a resident of the community of Hersey, St. Croix County, WI he visited a notary public apparently to lay the groundwork for receipt of a U.S. Government invalid pension based on his having, at some point in time, lost his left hand.
-A monthly stipend was subsequently granted although the monetary amount is not currently available.
+On 7/21/90, as a resident of the community of Hersey, St. Croix County, WI Charles visited a notary public apparently to lay the groundwork for receipt of a U.S. Government invalid pension based on his having, at some point in time, lost his left hand.
+A monthly stipend was subsequently granted although the monetary amount is not known.

 According to his obituary, in December, 1890 Charles moved westward to the Puget Sound region of Washington State.
-Exactly why he came here is not known, but once here he reportedly performed clerical duties in the Snohomish County auditor's office.
+Exactly why he came to the Pacific Northwest is not known, but once here he reportedly performed clerical duties in the Snohomish County auditor's office.
 Later, he became the county's first deputy auditor.
-In 1893, with another, formed the "abstract company “of Smith and (E.A.)
+In 1893, with another, he formed the "abstract company “of Smith and (E.A.)
 Strong.

-Charles J. Smith, then 50 years of age, died 12/6/95 in Snohomish, WA.
+Charles J. Smith, 50 years of age, died 12/5/95 in Snohomish, Snohomish Co., WA.
 His passing came at the residence of a Mrs. Ida Curtis "after an illness of several weeks."
-Interment was initially in that community's Woodlawn Cemetery, but after the creation of the Snohomish G.A.R.
-Cemetery in 1898 his remains were removed to that location.
+Interment was initially in that community's Woodlawn Cemetery, but after the creation of the Snohomish Grand Army Of The Republic (G.A.R) Cemetery in 1898 his remains were removed to that location.

-Charles Jay Smith was apparently never married, so following his death his mother, Lucretia Smith still residing in Wisconsin, petitioned the government to receive a portion of his pension as a dependent mother.
+Following Charles’ death his mother, Lucretia, still residing in Wisconsin, petitioned the U.S. Government to receive a portion of his pension as a dependent mother.
 According to the eighty year old Mrs. Smith, Charles had been monetarily supporting her during the previous eleven years.
 It is not known if the request was granted.

 Buried at Grand Army of the Republic Cemetery Snohomish